 Whether you are part of an agency or a solo agent, if you want to outperform a real estate agent’s average salary, you need to think like a business owner, which means preparation.

-Once you have developed a personal vision, a business plan, and figured a unique selling point, it is time to get involved in the industry.
+Once you have developed a personal vision, and a business plan, and figured out a unique selling point, it is time to get involved in the industry.

 2. Get A License